Biden changes end of US combat mission in Afghanistan from Sept. 11 to Aug. 31

 President Biden said U.S. troops will be out of Afghanistan sooner than his original Sept.
 11 deadline, telling reporters Thursday U.S. forces will be home by Aug.
 31.

+"In this context, speed is safety," Biden told reporters, adding that not a single U.S. military member has been lost during the withdrawal process.

+"The United States did what we went to do in Afghanistan – to get the terrorists who attacked us on 9/11 and to deliver justice to Osama bin Laden," he continued.
+"We did not go to Afghanistan to nation-build."

-The president pushed back on some congressional calls to remain in the Middle Eastern nation as the Taliban gains in strength.
+The president pushed back on some GOP calls to remain in Afghanistan as the Taliban gains in strength.

-"We did not go to Afghanistan to nation-build," he said, adding it is Afghanistan’s responsibility to protect its sovereignty.
+Biden said it is the "right and responsibility" of the Afghan people to decide how their country will function, and the impetus of the government to protect the nation’s sovereignty.

+The U.S. will continue to provide air support for Afghani military forces, along with humanitarian and civilian assistance on important issues surrounding women’s rights.

 CLICK HERE TO GET THE FOX NEWS APP